johnbywater/quantdsl/README.md

 ```

-The one-factor price process can be replaced with more sophisticated models of market dynamics by using the `--price-process` option of the `quant-dsl.py` command line program.
+Please note, the one-factor price process can be replaced with your own, more sophisticated, model of market dynamics by using the `--price-process` option of the `quant-dsl.py` command line program.

 Installation
 ------------